Advertisement*

-How India Eats: 8 Lesser-Known Breakfast Items That You Probably Didn’t Know About
+How India Eats 8 Lesser-Known Breakfast Items That You Probably Didnt Know About

 Just like the country, breakfasts in India are rich in diversity and multi cultural.
 If all you know about is paratha and idli-dosa, then read on.

 When it comes to breakfast options in India, the list is never ending (well almost).
 Each distinctive meal carries the regional touch, tastes like legacy and most of all is pocket friendly.
-While the dosas, luchis and paranthas have all made it to everybody’s hearts, there are still certain hidden gems that stay well preserved in the regional kitchens.
-We bring you a list of regional (read lesser known) breakfast ideas that you can get a taste of while you are on your pan India travel adventures:
+While the dosas, luchis and paranthas have all made it to everybody&rsquos hearts, there are still certain hidden gems that stay well preserved in the regional kitchens.
+We bring you a list of regional (read lesser known) breakfast ideas that you can get a taste of while you are on your pan India travel adventures

 JADOH (Meghalaya)